Sports Coach Logo Sports Coach Training Principles Fitness Components

 Rik Snuiverink looks at the importance of physical fitness for traders.

-It comes, however, at a cost to our physical wellbeing.
-In the online world, physical location becomes irrelevant, so it is easy to go from one day to the next without leaving our homes or even getting adequately dressed.
-The world wide web also has no interest in what time of day it is, it is the virtual city that never sleeps, and those who inhabit it can find themselves dragged into a world where day and night lose meaning.
+However, it comes at a cost to our physical well-being.
+In the online world, physical location becomes irrelevant, so it is easy to go from one day to the next without leaving our homes or even getting dressed.
+The World Wide Web also has no interest in what time of day it is.
+It is the virtual city that never sleeps, and those who inhabit it can find themselves dragged into a world where day and night lose meaning.

 Forex trading - the prime example

-Not so long ago, Forex trading was seen as a specialist activity carried out by the city slickers – a world full of hidden indicators and secret signals, where millions could be made or lost in a single trade.
-As it has done with so many other things, the internet age has stripped away the mystique and provided us with numerous tools, tutorials, etc. Understanding fundamental Forex market analysis lies within anyone's reach.
+Not so long ago, Forex trading was seen as a specialist activity carried out by city slickers—a world full of hidden indicators and secret signals, where millions could be made or lost in a single trade.
+As with so many other things, the internet age has stripped away the mystique and provided us with numerous tools, tutorials, etc. Understanding fundamental Forex market analysis lies within anyone's reach.

-Trading is still complex, and it takes time, effort, and dedication to make a success of it.
+Trading is still complex, and it takes time, effort, and dedication to succeed.
 The danger is that this is a discipline where it is only too easy to lose all interest in your physical health in that desperate bid to be a successful trader.

-With hundreds of currencies across the globe, the Forex market can appear to have no beginning or end.
-It is just a constant sea of currency pairs traded, bought, sold.
-It is all too easy for the amateur trader to get washed away with the ability to trade from a smartphone app.
+With hundreds of currencies globally, the Forex market can appear to have no beginning or end.
+It is a constant sea of currency pairs traded, bought, and sold.
+It is too easy for the amateur trader to get washed away with the ability to trade from a smartphone app.

 The importance of physical fitness

-One of the most common injuries in sports is a sprained ankle.
-An ankle sprain occurs when the ligaments around the ankle are stretched past their limit, which creates tears.
-It can happen when the ankle rolls, and it is common in softball and baseball after sliding into a base.
+One of the most common sports injuries is a sprained ankle.
+An ankle sprain occurs when the ligaments around the ankle are stretched past their limit, creating tears.
+It can happen when the ankle rolls, which is standard in softball and baseball, after sliding into a base.

 Trading can be a highly stressful and emotional business.
 We have all seen the Wall Street style movies where the slick trader is reduced to a sweaty, dishevelled mess after a trade goes south.
 But frankly, that is what trading is all about.
 Some trades go well, and others do not.
 The trick is to remain in control and ride the lows to enjoy the highs.
 That is 100 times easier to achieve if you are in physical fitness.